zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Limitations

 * To use the request response to create a data structure automatically in your domain model, the response data should be in JSON format.
 It's possible to process other formats, such as XML or raw text, but then you need to extract the data you are looking for yourself in a microflow.
-* If you are debugging a running Published REST Service in the same app as your Consumed REST Service document, a deadlock could occur when sending the request.
-Wait until the timeout occurs (default: 300 seconds) for Studio Pro to respond again.
 * For macOS, it is currently not possible to copy and paste in the URL or body fields.
 You may also experience issues while tabbing in the text field.

 ### Prerequisites